Porsche Club of America (PCA) - Potomac Region

 What are the risks of Driver Education?

 It is important that you know the risks inherent in DE and understand your risk tolerance before you decide to begin.
 Because you are in control of your car, you ultimately decide how fast to drive and how close you get to the limits of your car's capabilities and your own abilities as a driver.
 Nevertheless, you face the risk that you will lose control of your car, which could result in damage to your car, someone else's car, or the personal property of others.
 Although the goal of a DE is to provide a safe learning environment, it is also possible that an incident can lead to injury to yourself or someone else.
 It is also possible that the actions of another driver could damage your car and personal property, or even result in injury.
-Finally, as is always the case when you drive your car, you could make an error, like shifting into the wrong gear that results in damage to your engine or other components of your car.
+Finally, as is always the case when you drive your car, you could make an error, like shifting into the wrong gear that results in damage to your transmission, engine or other components of your car.
 The rules and procedures for DE are designed to minimize these risks, but the risks cannot be eliminated, and nobody should participate in a DE if they think that these risks do not exist.

 What about insurance?
 Am I covered?